 Use this device to specify the data unit sent using the on-demand function.
 Set these devices to ON to specify "byte" (8-bit).
 Set these devices to OFF to specify "word" (16-bit).
-In all PLCs except FX3G, FX3U and FX3UC PLCs using the communication port, use M8129.
-For FX3G, FX3U and FX3UC PLCs using the communication port ch1, use M8129.
-In FX3G, FX3U and FX3UC PLCs using the communication port ch2, use M8429.
+In all PLCs except FX3U and FX3UC PLCs using communication port ch1, use M8129.
+In FX3U and FX3UC PLCs using communication port ch2, use M8429.